 Which is exactly the reaction one expects a young child to have.
 Sex isn’t intended for kids.
 It’s supposed to sound nauseating.
 Hey, the idea of someone sticking his tongue in my mouth creeped me out for years.
 And I was still heebie-jeebied after my first French kiss (okay, he wasn’t that great a kisser).

 But we got through the basics, pointed to the tasteful drawings in the book, answered questions, and praised the Maker of families.
 Whew!
 I thought.
 That’s over.

 Later, when describing the situation to my best friend, she commented, “First of all, five times a week?
-That is some wishful thinking on your husband’’s part, isn’t it?”
-Well, of course it was.
+That is some wishful thinking on your husband’s part, isn’t it?”
+Well, yes.
 With young children in the house, I would have had to have been the Energizer bunny to have sex 260 times a year.
-So you couples with little ones who are not getting that much mattress gymnastics, don’t sweat it.
+So, you couples with little ones who are not getting that much mattress gymnastics, don’t sweat it.
 And those of you who are, stop gloating (and sleep now and then, for heaven’s sake).

 “Secondly,” my friend said, “your husband is setting your kid up for some disappointment if that doesn’t happen in his marriage.”
 Given the Grinch-like grimace my child had displayed when the details of sex were described, I doubted this would be a problem for many years to come.

 Back to my OMG moment, my kid now had a BUNCH more questions than we had covered before.
 The biggest one being “WHY?!!!”
 As in, WHY would the parents I look up to and love ever put those two body parts together in that way for any reason outside of childbearing.